reichlab/FluSight-ILI-template-hub/README.md

-# FluSight ILI Template Hub
+# FluSight ILI Sandbox Hub Template

-A template hub of forecasts based on the original [FluSight Challenge](https://github.com/cdcepi/FluSight-forecasts) run by the CDC.
-All data and the repository structure have been formatted according to hubverse standards.
+A template of a Sandbox hub of forecasts based on the original [FluSight Challenge](https://github.com/cdcepi/FluSight-forecasts) run by the CDC.
+All data and the repository structure have been formatted according to [hubverse](https://hubverse.io/) standards.

+The purpose of this hub is to provide a sandbox environment for training, research or benchmarking purposes.

 ## Short-term forecasts of outpatient influenza-like illness (ILI) cases

-Predictions are quantile forecasts of weighted ILI percentage, converted from the original CDF forecasts for the same target.
+Predictions are quantile forecasts of weighted influenza-like illness (ILI) percentage, converted from the original CDF forecasts for the same target.
 This hub is set up to receive new forecast submissions for educational purposes.

 **Dates:** The Challenge Period ran for five respiratory virus seasons (2015-2019).
-There are no restrictions on the time frame when submissions of retrospective forecasts for any of these dates may be received.
+Forecasts may be submitted for any of the original submission dates.

 **Prediction Targets:**
 Participants are asked to provide national and/or jurisdiction-specific (10 HHS regions) retrospective quantile forecasts for weighted ILI percentage.